plutov/packagemain/11-oauth2/README.md

  - Add authorized redirect URL, in our case it will be `localhost:8080/callback`
  - Get client id and client secret
  - Save it in a safe place

+### How OAuth2 works with Google

+ - Obtain OAuth 2.0 credentials from the Google API Console.
+ - Obtain an access token from the Google Authorization Server.
+ - Send the access token to an API.
+ - Refresh the access token, if necessary.

 ### Structure